 A number of other trains from Delhi to Haridwar depart from H. Nizamuddin Railway Station and take around five to six hours to reach Haridwar.
 There are also three overnight services departing from various Delhi railway stations.

 Delhi to Haridwar by bus is a convenient option if the train is heavily booked, which is often the case as holy Haridwar is a popular spiritual destination in India.
 Travel time is usually six to seven hours, with one stop for lunch or dinner.

 There are both private and government buses.
-It's actually preferable to go with a government operator because they're cheaper and offer a better and more reliable standard of service than private companies.
+It's actually preferable to go with a government operator because it's cheaper and offers a better and more reliable standard of service than private companies.

-- RedBus -- One of the first websites in India to offer online bus bookings, with no booking fees.
-Bookings can be made via an app on cell phones.
+- RedBus: One of the first websites in India to offer online bus bookings, RedBus doesn't charge booking fees.
+Bookings can be made online or via an app on cell phones.
 It has a special online bus tracking platform that provides live tracking of buses based on GPS updates.
-RedBus was acquired by ibiboGroup in 2013 but still operates independently.
+RedBus was acquired by ibibo Group in 2013 but still operates independently.
 The website shows ratings for each bus service.
 It's possible to book UPSRTC buses.

+Fares typically are lower for non-air conditioned seater buses and increase with air-conditioned semi-sleepers or sleepers.
 (Sleepers have single or double "beds" that you can lay down in, while semi-sleepers have seats that recline further than usual).
 If you're traveling overnight, it's worth paying the extra to get a decent sleep.

 Do note that none of the buses, including the luxury Volvos, have toilets.
 However, the Volvo buses have superior suspension, and snacks and water are served onboard.

 Many hotels are located by the riverside and don't have parking or car access.
 You may end up having to park your car a little out of town.
 It's possible to take a taxi from Delhi to Haridwar, although it's an expensive option.